Saumyadeep Mandal

 Research Topic

-This is an original interdisciplinary attempt towards Dalit consciousness on the dialectic between hegemonic and subaltern cultural production to revive the historically dying voices of my community that are getting lost amidst rising Hindutva fascism and the hammers of exclusion, and manual scavenging.
+My project thus aims to make a contribution to the theorisations of caste representations, and the spectatorial subjectivity of audiences in terms of their specifically situated and embodied phenomenological viewing experiences.
+This is an original and interdisciplinary attempt to resurrect muted Dalit subaltern voices in the realm of global media, on the dialectic between hegemonic and subaltern cultural production to revive the historically dying voices of my community that are getting lost every day amidst rising Hindutva fascism, and the hammers of exclusion and manual scavenging.

 Biography